- Sexual Violence Prevention and Support

 Fact: Sexual Assault is never the victim's fault.
 No behavior or choice makes it okay for someone to assault someone.
 By law, if a person is incapable of consenting or resisting, because of the effects of alcohol or other drugs, it can be considered rape or sexual assault if the person knew, or reasonably should have known, that the victim was mentally and/or physically incapacitated.
 Alcohol can also be a weapon that some people who rape use to control their victim and render them helpless.
 As part of their plan, a rapist will encourage the victim to use alcohol, or identify an individual who is already drunk.
 Alcohol is not a cause of rape; it is only one of the many tools that people who rape use.

-8. Myth: When women say no, they really mean yes.
+8. Myth: When someone say no, they really mean yes.

-Fact: No means no. When someone says no s/he means no. It should never be assumed that there is some underlying meaning behind that and that s/he really means yes.
+Fact: No means no. When someone says no they mean no. It should never be assumed that there is some underlying meaning behind that and that they really mean yes.
 If you are ever unclear about your partner’s wishes, ask for clarification.
-If your partner say no or seems unsure, respect that person and her/his wishes.
+If your partner says no or seems unsure, respect that person and their wishes.

-9. Myth: If someone doesn’t fight off her/his perpetrator, then it is not really rape.
+9. Myth: If someone doesn’t fight off their perpetrator, then it is not really rape.

 10. Myth: Men can't be raped

-11. Myth: If a man ejaculated when he is assaulted, then it is not sexual assault (this can also go for anyone who has an orgasm when s/he is sexually assaulted).
+11. Myth: If a man ejaculated when he is assaulted, then it is not sexual assault (this can also go for anyone who has an orgasm when they are sexually assaulted).